Mirania/Currency-Converter/README.md

 # currency-converter

-Java EE application with REST API and unit/integration/functional tests
+Java Web application that uses Java EE 7 and the Glassfish Server.

+It communicates with an external API and offers its own REST API (/api/convert/get?from=AUD&to=USD&amount=400.27).

+It also contains unit, integration and functional tests.